asreview/asreview/docs/source/simulation_cli.rst

 See :ref:`develop-extensions` for more information on developing new models and install them via extensions.

-Some models require additional dependecies to be installed.
+Some models require additional dependencies to be installed.
 Use :code:`pip install asreview[all]` to install all additional dependencies at once or check the installation instruction in section :ref:`ref-models` of the :doc:`reference`.